zama-ai/fhevm/docs/fundamentals/decrypt.md

 }
 ```

-When the decryption request is fufilled by the relayer, the `OraclePredeploy` contract, when calling the callback function, will also emit one of the following events, depending on the type of requested ciphertext:
+When the decryption request is fufilled by the relayer, the `GatewayContract` contract, when calling the callback function, will also emit one of the following events, depending on the type of requested ciphertext:

 ```solidity
 event ResultCallbackBool(uint256 indexed requestID, bool success, bytes result);